google-deepmind/mujoco/doc/programming.rst

 ~~~~~~~~~~~~~~~~

 The goal of forward dynamics is to compute the time-derivative of the state, namely the acceleration vector
-mjData.qacc and the activation time-derivative mjData.act_dot.
+mjData.qacc and the activation time-derivative ``mjData.act_dot``.
 Along the way it computes everything else needed to
 simulate the dynamics, including active contacts and other constraints, joint-space inertia and its LTDL
 decomposition, constraint forces, sensor data and so on.
 All these intermediate results are available in mjData and
 can be used in custom computations.
 As illustrated in the :ref:`simulation loop <siSimulation>` section above, the